muiz122/Django-app/README.md

 # Django-app
-This Repository Is For Django apps
+This Repository Is For Django apps for DCBS module